bsmith89/make-bml/make-lesson.md

 	./wordcount.py books/isles.txt isles.words.tsv
 ```

-Here we have just about the simplest possible Makefile.
+We have now written the simplest non-trivial Makefile.
+It is pretty reminiscent of one of the lines from our master script.
+I bet you can figure out what this Makefile does.

 Be sure to notice a few syntactical items.